Seventeen academies rapped over 'unacceptable standards'

 Pre-warning letters, as they are called, are part of the process by which action is taken on sponsored academies which are not improving as well as they should.
 The standards of education they are providing are considered to be unacceptably low.

 The letters, all from junior education minister Lord Nash and his predecessor Lord Hill, appeared on a government website alongside 17 other older pre-warning and warning letters requiring academies to improve.
-This other batch related to the academic years 2011-12 and 2012-13 and have already been published, the Department for Education said.'Take time'
+This other batch related to the academic years 2011-12 and 2012-13 and have already been published, the Department for Education said.

 A DfE spokesman said: "The majority of sponsored academies are thriving under great leadership.
 Their GCSE results are improving far faster than in other state-funded secondary schools.